amplitude/amplitude-docs/content/collections/experiment/en/web-experimentation.md

 ### Async script with anti-flicker snippet

-The synchronous script will deliver the most seamless experience for your users.
+The synchronous script delivers the most seamless experience for your users.
 That said, if you wish to use an async script load while avoiding flicker, install the anti-flicker script **above** the async experiment script.

 {{partial:tabs tabs="US Data Center, EU Data Center"}}
 {{partial:tab name="US Data Center"}}